Cacti/cacti/README.md

 We currently have two functioning versions of Cacti on this site, and several Cacti plugins supported by The Cacti Group.
-Our current long lived version is Cacti in the `1.2.x` Branch.
+Our current long lived version of Cacti in the `1.2.x` branch.
 The current release version of this branch is Cacti 1.2.22.
 Sometime in December 2022, we will release Cacti 1.2.23.
 This maintainenance release has several bugs fixes, and significantly more welcomed feature enhancements.
-You can review the CHANGELOG for the `1.2.x` Branch for more information on that.
+You can review the CHANGELOG for the `1.2.x` branch for more information on that.

 Additionally, we have the `develop` branch.
 This is now an active Development Branch.
 In this branch, we as a team have re-grouped and are introducing several